 - 4:00 pm – Sada Virsa

-Below is a list of the entertainers that are performing on the Community Stage in 2019 in the evening:
+Below is a list of the entertainers that performed on the Community Stage in 2019 in the evening:

 - 6:00 pm – Jen Hodge